mianalysis/mia-examples/Ex1_NucleiSegmentation/README.md

-Example 1: Segmentation of nuclei
+Example 1: Segmentation of nuclei in 3D from confocal stacks
 ---------------------------------

+In this example we'll segment nuclei in 3D from a confocal image stack and measure some basic shape properties.

 This example introduces the following concepts:
 - Loading images into the MIA